Farm & Garden Classes

 Refund Policy:

-No refunds will be issued for cancellations made within 7 days of the class, as supplies will have been ordered.
-For earlier cancellations, only the class fee will be refunded, not booking fees.
+No refunds will be issued for cancellations made within seven (7) days of a class.
+For cancellations made prior, only the class fee will be refunded.
+Booking fees are nonrefundable.

 Class Maximum: